 From a setup perspective, it doesn’t get more intuitive than this; forecasting can be enabled by admins with the click of a button, and all necessary steps are highlighted for you to be certain that this will be a success.

 If you haven’t set up forecasting for a while, you may not be aware that the setup has undergone some significant changes!
-For a more efficient setup, Forecast Types and Forecasts Settings have been brought together on to a single page.
+For a more efficient setup, Forecast Types and Forecast Settings have been brought together onto a single page.

 Go to Setup > Feature Settings > Sales > Forecast > Forecast Settings (or search “Forecasting” in the quick find box!).

-1. The first step is to enable forecasting by toggling “Enable Forecast” to “Active”.
-With the Winter ’24 release, existing orgs can “Enable Forecast” in settings for quick setup that automatically creates a Forecast Type for opportunity amount and enables best practices features like gap to quota and pipeline coverage.
+- The first step is to enable forecasting by toggling “Enable Forecast” to “Active”.
+Existing orgs can “Enable Forecast” in settings for quick setup that automatically creates a Forecast Type for opportunity amount and enables best practices features like gap to quota and pipeline coverage.
 Customers can customize these settings to meet their business needs.
 Enterprise Edition customers will also have historical trending enabled by default to view change signals and charts.
 New orgs will have Forecasting enabled by default.

-2. More Forecast Types can be created using an easy setup flow.
-By default, you can have up to four active Forecast Types but it can be increased by filing a support ticket (based on your business needs).
+- More Forecast Types can be created using an easy setup flow.
+By default, you can have up to four active Forecast Types, but it can be increased by filing a support ticket (based on your business needs).

 Summary